figo-connect/ios-sdk/README.md

 For now we have a very simple logging solution.
 By default logging is disabled.
 If you want to enable logging, you can pass a logger instance to the `FigoClient`.

-	let figo = FigoClient(logger: ConsoleLogger())
+	let figo = FigoClient(clientID: "xyz", clientSecret: "123", logger: ConsoleLogger())

+The `ConsoleLogger` by default only logs debug and error events.
+If you want to see the request headers and responses, you can pass in the `LogLevel` parameter.

+	let logger = ConsoleLogger(levels: [.verbose, .debug, .error]) let figo = FigoClient(clientID: "xyz", clientSecret: "123", logger: logger)

-If you want control of what is logged or how, you can provide your own instance that conforms to the `Logger` protocol.
+If you want full control of what is logged or how, you can provide your own instance that conforms to the `Logger` protocol.

 	public protocol Logger {
 	    var debug: (String) -> Void { get }